alexandergolob/alexander-golob/README.md

 [Dev site](https://alexander-golob.netlify.com)

 - review all pages for responsiveness after dimension change
-- Link for 'suport our work work on patreon in footer'
 - could we move up the gallery on the front page like 1/2 an inch to not have so much empty space at the top
 - move up Same with hero text below gallery, to decrease that gap to about half its current width.
 - for the page, have it span about 2/3 of the current space it occupies